PasinduNimeshS/PasinduNimeshS/README.md

 <p align="left">
 I am Pasindu Nimesh Subasingha, a final-year Software Engineering undergraduate at General Sir John Kotelawala Defence University, Sri Lanka.
 Passionate about Software Engineering and Development, I specialize in creating efficient software solutions.
 Additionally, I focus on UI/UX design to build intuitive and visually engaging user interfaces.

-I have proficiency in programming languages such as Python, Java, and Dart, and technologies like Flutter and Firebase.
 I also actively contribute to leadership roles, including as the Public Visibility Standing Committee Head at the IEEE Student Branch, KDU.

 I am excited to apply my skills and innovation to contribute to the development of cutting-edge software solutions.
 </p>